Home Learn What are Index Funds? Learn their Investment Benefits, Taxation, Limitations & Common Misconceptions

 Here are the best-performing index mutual funds based on their 5-year CAGR:

-Note: The data on the list is from 14th May, 2024.
-This data is derived from the Tickertape Mutual Funds Screener.
+Note: The data on the list is from 2nd January 2025.
+This data is derived from the Tickertape Mutual Funds Screener using the following filters:

 🚀 Pro Tip: You can use Tickertape’s Mutual Fund Screener to research and evaluate funds with over 50+ pre-loaded filters and parameters.